 The aggregate percentage marks of the two papers corresponding to the number of total slots arrived at, shall determine the qualifying cut-off for Eligibility for Assistant Professor ‘in ‘Economics’ for the SC category.

-Reservation Policy of the Government of India is applicable to UGC-NET.
-Here we are discussing about the various Reservation Policy category wise.
+The Reservation Policy of the Government of India is applicable to UGC-NET.
+Here we are discussing the various Reservation Policies category-wise.

 (i) 15% of the seats for Scheduled Castes (SC) candidates